Ghost-Clear/Ghost-Clear-iOS/README.md

 ![](https://media.giphy.com/media/f9Rmxz3YygGMzN2y5g/giphy.gif)

 This file controls the view controller that allows the user to choose which corners they want to ghost to.
-To load the image of their current selection - 64 images are used to represent all possible combination of their choice.
+To load the image of their current selection - 64 images are used to represent all possible combinations of their choice.
 To load the image, the images are named in binary representing true or false of a picked corner.
 The binary image is named : isBackRight(LR) - isBackLeft(LL) - isCenterRight(CR) - isCenterLeft(CL) - isFrontRight(FR) - isFrontLeft(FL).
-The boolean values are concatenated in the above order as boolean integer and represented as one single string.
+The boolean values are concatenated in the above order as boolean integers and represented as one single string.
 Example - "100100".

 ### NumberWorkoutConnectionProgressViewController.swift